hanumantharao19/devops_mhr_documents/kubernetes_interview_question.md

  # kubectl get secrets mysecret -o ymal

 #######################################
-ETCD is running on port  ---2379
-Kbuelet is running on port --10250
-Kube-scheduler is running on port ----10251 Kube-controller-manager is running on port ---10252 Services are running on ports 30000-32677

 Pod Networking:
 1)Every pod should have  an IP Address
 2) Every pod should be able to communicate with  every pod in the same node